iklick/iklick.github.io/_pages/about.md

 ---

 Hi!
 My name is Isaac Klickstein, a recent doctoral graduate in mechanical engineering from the University of New Mexico.
+You can download my dissertation at the UNM [digital repository](https://digitalrepository.unm.edu/me_etds/181/).

 This site collects my research projects from my time as a graduate student and my current projects of personal interest.